Why study linguistics?

 - Work as a translator or interpreter

-- Teach a foreign language
+- Teach a language other than English

 - Work on language documentation or conduct fieldwork